drumpt/drumpt.github.io/content/authors/admin/_index.md

 My ultimate research goal is to design **trustworthy machine learning algorithms** that enable stable deployment in real-world applications, with a particular focus on **deep generative models**.
 I work toward this goal by developing **empirically well-motivated** and **theoretically grounded** methods, complemented by **rigorous analysis** rooted in **machine learning theory**.

-In this pursuit, I have addressed key challenges in **trustworthy machine learning**—including **out-of-distribution generalization**, **explainable artificial intelligence**, and **uncertainty calibration**—across diverse modalities such as vision, vision-language, speech, tabular data, and time series.
+In this pursuit, I have addressed key challenges in **trustworthy machine learning**, including **out-of-distribution generalization**, **explainable artificial intelligence**, and **uncertainty calibration**, across diverse modalities such as vision, vision-language, speech, tabular data, and time series.